-Automation, the use of technology to perform tasks without human intervention, is not a new concept.
-However, its impact on industries, particularly in security operations, is profound and ever-evolving.
+Automation, using technology to perform tasks without human intervention, is not new.
+However, its impact on industries, particularly security operations, is profound and ever-evolving.
 This article explores the potential future developments in security operations due to automation, including predictions and expert opinions.

 The Current State of Automation in Security Operations